puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 : Uses an [array merge lookup][array_lookup].
 Gets all of the string or array values in the hierarchy for a given key, then flattens them into a single array of unique values.

 `hiera_hash`
 : Uses a [hash merge lookup][hash_lookup].
 Expects every value in the hierarchy for a given key to be a hash, and merges the top-level keys in each hash into a single hash.
-Note that this does not do a deep-merge in the case of nested structures.
+Note that this does not do a deep merge in the case of nested structures unless you've installed the `deep merge` gem and [configured deep merging][config_deep_merge].

 Each of these functions takes three arguments.
 In order: